 - The Team Rocket trio did this for a good portion of the Unova arc.
 When things start going too far south, they get the heck of there instead of fighting until they're sent blasting off.
 It's worked much better for them.

-- Also bit Ash in the ass during his first full battle with Paul.
+- Also came back to haunt Ash during his first full battle with Paul.
 Ash was once going to withdraw Buizel, since it had taken massive damage from Paul's Ax-Crazy Ursaring.
 This would have been the logical thing to do, but Buizel gives Ash the thumbs up, signaling it can still fight.
-Ash leaves Buizel in, and it gets massacred.
-Ash was called out on this by Paul's brother Reggie who stated that Buizel was eliminated due to poor judgment by Ash.
-Moral: The trainer is responsible for knowing when a Pokemon should be switched out, and relying simply on faith in your Pokemon doesn't cut it when the odds are stacked against you.
+Ash leaves Buizel in...and it gets massacred.
+Ash was called out on this by Paul's brother Reggie who stated that Buizel was eliminated due to poor judgment by Ash.note Moral: The trainer is responsible for knowing when a Pokemon should be switched out, and relying simply on faith in your Pokemon doesn't cut it when the odds are stacked against you.note

 - Paul does know when to cut his losses, at least when his emotions aren't getting the better of him.
-After Cynthia completely annihilates Paul's Pokemon, he decides to concede the battle after seeing there is a massive difference in skill and power.
-Cynthia is the most powerful trainer in the Sinnoh region, so there's no shame is losing to her at all.
+After Cynthia completely annihilates Paul's Pokemon, he decides to concede the battle after seeing there is a massive difference in skill and power.note Cynthia is the most powerful trainer in the Sinnoh region, so there's no shame in losing to her at all.note

 - Another early Kanto arc example is in "The Punchy Pokemon", where Anthony convinces Brock to throw in the towel when it's clear Geodude vs. Hitmonlee is a mismatch.
 Anthony himself does the same when his daughter Rebecca nearly gets herself seriously injured protecting his defenseless Hitmonchan.